 The snarl of Manhattan traffic is indiscriminate, affecting limos, taxis and private cars alike.
 Chandni Patel, director of public relations and brand strategy for ad shop R/West’s New York office, suggests downloading an app such as HopStop or MetrO and venturing down to the subway.
 “They map your trip by subway schedules and how much you want to walk, and even take into account moment-to-moment delays,” she says.

-Julie Hwang, who owns Big City Little Sweets, a dessert company that caters to the New York fashion industry, advises visitors that a short-term rental on an apartment can be cheaper and more convenient than a hotel.
+Julie Hwang, who owns Big City Little Sweets, a dessert company that caters to the New York fashion industry, advises visitors that a short-term rental on an The City Suites apartment can be cheaper and more convenient than a hotel.

 “A website like Airbnb.com can get you great deals,” she says, but I think the first thing you need to do is to Get your ESTA online Application.
 “And in exactly the neighborhood where you want to be.”

-I live far, far away from New York City and communicate by the usual electronic means.
+I live far, far away from New York City and communicate by the usual electronic means, playing spilleautomater every now and then when I get bored during the trip.
 But once a year or so, I start thinking I ought to go see those with whom I do business–and give them the chance to see me.
 The trip never fails to create new relationships and renew old ones.
 So I buy a ticket, grit my teeth and get on a plane.

 Why grit my teeth?
 If you’ve ever done business in New York, you understand.
 The city requires a different mindset.